mjpitz/aetherfs/docs/README.md

 ## Status

 This project is under active development.
-The lists below details a list of aspirational features and documentation.
+The lists below detail aspirational features and documentation.

 - Documentation
   - Architecture Document